istana/libnss-maria/README.md

 ## TODO

 - deb + rpm packages
-- architecture like nss_ldapd would be nice
+- mysql/mariadb lib should not be linked and loaded, but separated - architecture like nss_ldapd would be nice
+- add RHEL (does not have bats) or Rockylinux/AlmaLinux
+- not sure if MySQL works correctly, the test fails on buff_test which means it does not increase buffer size for long result

 ## Installation & Usage